pmuens/dotfiles/MANUAL-STEPS.md

 - [ ] Don't show tip buttons on sites
 - [ ] Don't use Brave Translate
 - [ ] Don't show download when done
+- [ ] Enable search suggestions
+- [ ] Use Google as the search engine for Normal- and Private Window

 ## Calculator